Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

 so that the user cannot request the execution twice until the task was actually performed.

 In line 10, we define the function that gets executed in the external thread.
-The first thing to do is to invoke *heavy_function()* (with whatever parameters it needs).
+The first thing to do is invoke *heavy_function()* (providing whatever parameters it needs).
 When the function is done, we want to update the graphical user interface that the work was performed.
 This is where `invoke_callback()^` is used: the code requests that the function **heavy_function_done()* is invoked.
-The `State^` will be provided by Taipy, using the state identifier that was provided in *state_id*.
+The `State^` will be provided by Taipy, using the state identifier provided in *state_id*.

-The actual update of the user interface (including, potentially, the re-activation of the control that triggered the callback in the first place) is performed in *heavy_function_done()*, defined at line 6.
+The actual update of the user interface (including, potentially, the re-activation of the control that triggered the callback in the first place) is performed in *heavy_function_done()*, defined in line 6.
 Any code that needs a `State^` object (to update a variable or send a notification to the user) can be used safely.

 ## Exception handling

-Because the user interface may invoke your own Python code using callbacks, exceptions may be raised in the user code.
+Because the user interface may invoke the application Python code using callbacks, exceptions may be raised in the user code.
 Taipy GUI provides a way to notify the application of such situations, so you can control what to do to reflect the application state.